 FortisBC is offering customers up to $1,000 for select high-efficiency natural gas furnaces, plus an additional $150 if you buy an eligible smart thermostat.

-FortisBC has a separate program for low-income individuals and families that includes up to $3,000 for eligible ENERGY STAR natural gas furnace upgrades, and the $150 rebate for an ENERGY STAR smart thermostat still applies.
+FortisBC has a separate program for low-income individuals and families that includes up to $3,000 for eligible ENERGY STAR natural gas furnace upgrades, $2,000 for an ENERGY STAR boiler, and the $150 rebate for an ENERGY STAR smart thermostat

-If you install an eligible natural gas direct vent wall furnace (which are great for small spaces), then you could qualify for a $700 rebate.
-There’s an additional $400 rebate if you install a water heater at the same time, or up to $1,000 if the water heater is a high-efficiency natural gas model.
+If you install an eligible natural gas direct vent wall furnace (which are great for small spaces), then you could qualify for a $700 rebate, plus an additional limited time bonus of $500.
+There’s also a $400 rebate available if you install a water heater at the same time, or up to $1,000 if the water heater is a high-efficiency natural gas model (this is through the Home Renovation Rebate Program).

 FortisBC has incentives for BC residents to connect to natural gas and replace their oil/propane heating systems with a natural gas appliance.
 The rebate depends on the type of appliance you switch to.
 You can get a: